 Try on some fun hats…

 Take a picture with a bear.
 Because you’re in Russia.
 And because bears are cute.

 Take a photo with a giant life-sized Matryoshka doll

 Rest your feet from all the walking, and sit down for a bite to eat from one of the delicious food stalls all selling the same exact thing (kebab plate).

-Alas, prior to meeting my Russian husband, I never thought that Moscow would be a destination I would ever visit, let alone be excited to continue coming back to!
-But it has indeed carved a little home in my heart, so if home is where you have family and happy memories, I’ve got a little piece of home in Moscow and I feel honored to have it as part of the puzzle of my multinational heart.
+I never thought that Moscow would be a destination I would ever visit, let alone be excited to come back to, but it has indeed carved a little home in my heart, so if home is where you have happy memories, I’ve got a little piece of home in Moscow and I feel honored to have it as part of the puzzle of my multinational heart.